Motorcyclist dead after Laurelton crash

 The impact threw Jean under a parked 2004 Ford Econoline E350, which was unoccupied, added the collision squad.

-The driver of the car did not stay at the crime scene, but police were called in at 2:04 a.m. and EMS rushed the victim to Northwell Health Long Island Jewish Valley Stream hospital, where he was pronounced dead, police said.
+The driver of the car did not stay at the crime scene.
+Police were called in at 2:04 a.m. and EMS rushed the victim to Northwell Health Long Island Jewish Valley Stream hospital, where he was pronounced dead, the NYPD said.

 There are no arrests and the investigation remains ongoing.